Top tips for homeschooling

 According to the National Center for Education Statistics, over 5% of children in the US are educated at home.
 The number of homeschooled students has increased due to the COVID-19 pandemic, when lockdowns and school closures highlighted the benefits homeschooling to families.

-We spoke to Anne, who has been homeschooling her daughter, Grace, for 12 years in Virginia, USA.
+We spoke to Beth, who has been homeschooling her daughter, Addy, for 12 years in Virginia, USA.
 As such, she has a wealth of advice for other parents who are considering the transition to home education.

 Are you considering homeschooling?

-“My first piece of advice is that parents can do it!” emphasises Anne.
+“My first piece of advice is that parents can do it!” emphasises Beth.
 “It might not always be easy, but the rewards of homeschooling are worth it.”
-Grace says, “While homeschooling is not for everyone, if you are considering it then I would highly encourage it.”
+Addy says, “While homeschooling is not for everyone, if you are considering it then I would highly encourage it.”

 Before you make the decision to start homeschooling, the most important thing is to check the specific homeschooling laws in your state or country and ensure that you follow them.
 Every state and country have different legal requirements for educating your child at home.
 Do you need to register with the authorities to let them know your child is homeschooled?
 Do you need to teach your child certain subjects and topics, or follow an official curriculum?
 It is essential that you abide by any regulations to protect yourself and your child.